LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Experimental Setup

-We consider three simple TinyML-AE architectures: \begin{enumerate} \item $M_1$: A two-layer Multi-layer Perceptron (MLP)-AE architecture with $l$ input features, eight hidden neurons followed by a 0.2 dropout, and $l$-neuron linear output layer. \item $M_2$: A three-layer MLP-AE architecture with $l$-input features, two hidden layers of eight hidden neurons each, followed by a 0.2 dropout, and a $l$-neuron linear output layer. \item $M_3$: A four-layer Convolutional Neural Network (CNN)-AE architecture with $l$-input features, two convolutional encoding layers with sixteen and eight filters of three dimensions, each followed by a 2-dimensional maxpooling layer, an 8-neuron hidden layer followed by a dropout, and a $l$-neuron linear output layer. \end{enumerate}
+We consider three simple TinyAE architectures for attestation and one MLP-VAE architecture for adversarial attacks: \begin{enumerate} \item $M_1$: A two-layer Multi-layer Perceptron (MLP)-AE architecture with $l$ input features, eight hidden neurons followed by a 0.2 dropout, and $l$-neuron linear output. \item $M_2$: A three-layer MLP-AE architecture with $l$-input features, two hidden layers of eight hidden neurons each, followed by a 0.2 dropout, and a $l$-neuron linear output. \item $M_3$: A four-layer Convolutional Neural Network (CNN)-AE architecture with $l$-input features, two convolutional encoding layers with sixteen and eight filters of three dimensions, each followed by a 2-dimensional maxpooling layer, an eight-neuron hidden layer followed by a dropout, and a $l$-neuron linear output. \item $\widehat{M}$: A 4-layer MLP-VAE with $L$ inputs, 256 dimension encoder and decoder, and 16$\times$2 dimension bottleneck. \end{enumerate}

-All layers except the output are activated using Rectified Linear Unit (ReLU) activation.
-The models are trained using the Adam optimizer with a batch size of 64 and a learning rate of 0.005 for 100 epochs.
+All layers except the output are activated using Rectified Linear Unit (ReLU) activation. $M_1-M_3$ are trained using the Adam optimizer with a batch size of 64 and a learning rate of 0.005 for 100 epochs, while $\widehat{M}$ is trained using the Adapm optimizer with a batch size of 32, 0.001 learning rate and KL weight, and 40 epochs.